 The Visa Waiver Program allows foreign nationals from certain designated countries to enter the U.S. for a period of up to 90 days as a visitor for business or pleasure without obtaining a visa.

-To enter the U.S. under the VWP, you must fulfill certain criteria:
+To enter the U.S. under the VWP, you should fulfill certain criteria:

-- Not pose a safety threat to the U.S.
+- Not pose a safety or health threat to the U.S.

-- Not have failed to comply with the conditions of any previous admission under the VWP or the previous VWPP
+- Not have failed to comply with the conditions of any previous admission under the VWP or nonimmigrant visa.

 Advantages And Disadvantages of VWP

-The obvious advantage of entering the U.S. under the VWP is that you may travel to the U.S. spontaneously without obtaining a visa, unless you are otherwise inadmissible.
+The obvious advantage of entering the U.S. under the VWP is that you may travel to the U.S. without first obtaining a visa unless you are otherwise inadmissible.

 The disadvantages of the VWP are that you may not change or extend your nonimmigrant status after entering the U.S. If you are denied admission at the port of entry, you have no right to administrative or judicial review.
 Likewise, if you are found to have violated the terms of your admission, you also forfeit the right to contest a removal order.
-Visa Waiver entrants, like all other foreign nationals in the U.S., who overstay their authorized stay by either six months or one year are subject to the three and ten-year bars as they are ‘unlawfully present’ in the U.S. Even though these entrants do not have visas, they have I-94Ws with a specific expiration date, and remaining in the U.S. beyond that date will trigger the bars on reentry.
+Visa Waiver entrants, like all other foreign nationals in the U.S., who overstay their authorized stay by either six months or one year are subject to the three and ten-year bars as they are ‘unlawfully present’ in the U.S. If detained by immigration authorities for overstaying or otherwise violating the terms of your admission, VWP entrants can be removed immediately.

 Short Trips To Canada, Mexico or Adjacent Islands While on VWP

-We at VisaPro are keeping track of all the developments related to biometrics and machine readable passports and will continue to update you on the latest happenings.
+We at VisaPro keep track of all the developments related to the Visa Waiver Program and will continue to update you on the latest happenings.

 Contact VisaPro if you have any questions regarding any type of business or work visas.
 Our experienced attorneys will be happy to assist you.